thisizkavi-lab/learn-nepalilanguage/README.md

 Plain HTML, CSS, JavaScript.
 Vite for dev server.
 No frameworks.
 Deployed on GitHub Pages.

-## License

-MIT — use it, fork it, make it better.
+ use it, fork it, make it better.